cb253/animal-facts/README.md

-## animal-facts
+# animal-facts
-# An animal fact generator constructed using PowerShell
+## An animal fact generator constructed using PowerShell

-Type d for dog fact || c for cat fact

-# This script makes use of the following api's:
+## This script makes use of the following api's:
 Cat Facts - https://catfact.ninja/fact
 Dog Facts - https://dogapi.dog/docs/api-v2

-## Usage
+# Usage
-# Running Script
+## Running Script
 Type "./source.ps1" to run the script

+Type d for dog fact || c for cat fact

-# Running Test
+## Running Test
 To run test use "Invoke-Pester -Output Detailed Rest.Tests.ps1" (may need to type 'exit' after running test in order to see test results)